 From The Clash to The Buzzcocks: Henry Rollins lists his top 20 punk albums of all time

-Henry Rollins, best known for being the frontman of Californian hardcore punk band Black Flag, has been a strong advocate of the punk genre ever since he procured a copy of The Ramones’ eponymous debut album.
+Henry Rollins, best known for being the frontman of Californian hardcore punk band Black Flag, has been a strong advocate of the punk genre ever since he procured a copy of The Ramones’ eponymous debut album and it grabbed him by the scruff of the neck and hurled him towards his passion in life.
+Rollins is undeniably a pillar of punk and his word goes a long way.

-In 1980, after becoming a fan of Black Flag, Rollins began exchanging letters with bassist Chuck Dukowski and later decided to invite the entire band to stay in his parents’ home while they toured the East Coast.
+It wouldn’t be until 1980 however, after becoming a fan of Black Flag, that Rollins began exchanging letters with bassist Chuck Dukowski and later decided to invite the entire band to stay in his parents’ home while they toured the east coast.
 At the time, Black Flag vocalist Dez Cadena was becoming desperate to move away from singing duties to focus entirely on the guitar role of the band, thus freeing up a frontman spot.
+The opportunity had finally presented itself.

 After a partial audition for the role at Tu Casa Studio in New York City, Black Flag eventually asked Rollins to become the new face and vocals of the band after the former regional manager for an ice cream shop quit his day job after being offered an audition.

-It was a crossroads moment for Rollins, “I looked at the ice cream scoop in my hand, my chocolate bespattered apron, and my future in the world of minimum-wage work.
+It was a crossroads moment for Rollins, as he once explained: “I looked at the ice cream scoop in my hand, my chocolate bespattered apron, and my future in the world of minimum-wage work.
 Or I could go up to New York and audition for this crazy band who is my favourite.”
 He didn’t care that the opportunity provided a chance of humiliation in front of his favourite band because “meh, I was used to it.”
+Now, he needed to take the leap toward stardom and finding his vocation in life and the meaning for living it at all.

 In one of his aforementioned articles forLA Weekly, Rollins put together what he believes to be a comprehensive list of the best punk albums ever made.
 “This list is in no particular order,” Rollins said while fronting his article.
 “Lists like these often get confusing because they beg the question, what is Punk?”

 He added: “Could Wire, also be considered Post Punk?
 Where do you put bands like PIL, Joy Division, Television, Patti Smith, Suicide, and Killing Joke?
-What about Gang of Four, 999 and the Banshees?” he meandered.
+What about Gang of Four, 999 and the Banshees?” he meandered throughout the piece.

 “So many great bands and great records in this genre and the surrounding/resulting genres.
 Best bet is just to get the music playing for as long as possible.”